 Creating shared goals using a process that involves everyone can be daunting.
 When trying to make common goals, leaders have to step away from thinking only about who makes the goals and how to make the goals.
 This means deciding what decisions need to be made, who needs to be in the room making them—and when.

-Stakeholders and development team members
+Bring stakeholders and development team members together

 When determining who to involve in various decision-making processes, it's essential to decide which decisions and goals involve stakeholders, the development team, and which involve both.
 When it comes to defining the mission for your product, it's important to get feedback from all parties.